 Privacy Policy

-Crossway LifeCare provides support and help to individuals and families who are in tough places, struggling with life issues such as finance, relationships and mental health.
+Crossway LifeCare provides support to individuals and families who are in tough places, struggling with significant life challenges such as family violence recovery, fragile mental health, financial insecurity and social isolation.

 We collect and use your personal information only for the purpose of providing you with the agreed service in the best possible way.
-Crossway LifeCare is serious about protecting the privacy of your personal information.
+Crossway LifeCare takes seriously our responsibility to protect the privacy of your personal information.
 We are bound by the Privacy Act, which guides us in our responsible handling of your personal information.
 Your privacy is protected by Law.

 Data Collection and Storage

 The staff allocated to work with you will continue to add information to your file as they continue to provide support to you.
 Your file will be stored in a locked filing cabinet in a secured area.
-On completion of your support, we will store your file securely for 7 years (2 years on site, 5 years off-site).
-After 7 years, your personal information will be destroyed, as required by law.
+On completion of your support, we store your file securely for 7 years or until the client turns 25 for those under 17 years of age.
+After this time, your personal information will be destroyed, as required by law.

 Use and Disclosure